-- A "Manage Assister" feature in the consumer's online account that enables them to authorize an assister, view assister details, and change or remove an assister at any time.
+- "Manage Assister" feature in the consumer's online account that enables them to authorize an assister, view assister details, and change or remove an assister.

-- An assister portal which includes a dashboard where assisters can view their associated consumers and act on their behalf to apply and enroll in health insurance coverage.
+- Assister dashboard which allows assisters to view their associated consumers and act on their behalf to apply and enroll in health insurance coverage.

 - A MNsure internal resource manager role with authority to create and manage assister accounts.